Denis Dyachenko

-Denis Dyachenko (born May 25, 1986) is a Ukrainian footballer who plays as a midfielder with Toronto Falcons.
+Denis Dyachenko (Ukrainian: Денис Леонідович Дяченко; born May 25, 1986) is a Ukrainian footballer who plays as a midfielder with Toronto Falcons.

 Career

 Ukraine

 Dyachenko began his career in 2003 with Arsenal Kiev in the Ukrainian Premier League, but played in the Ukrainian Second League with FC Arsenal-2 Kyiv.
-In 2005, he signed with Illichivets Mariupol, where he was loaned to their reserve team FC Illichivets-2 Mariupol.
-He played in the Ukrainian First League originally in 2008 with FC Feniks-Illichovets Kalinine.
+In 2005, he signed with Illichivets Mariupol, where he was loaned to their reserve team, Illichivets-2 Mariupol.
+He played in the Ukrainian First League originally in 2008 with Feniks-Illichovets Kalinine.

-The following season he remained in the second tier by signing with Stal Alchevsk.
+The following season, he remained in the second tier by signing with Stal Alchevsk.
 After a single season with Stal, he departed from the club.
 In total, he played in 6 matches with Alchevk.

 In 2010, he returned to the third tier to sign with FC Poltava.
-After the conclusion of the season he departed from Poltava.
-He later had stints with FC Dynamo Khmelnytskyi, and FC Stal Kamianske.
+After the conclusion of the season, he departed from Poltava.
+He later had stints with Dynamo Khmelnytskyi and Stal Kamianske.

 Canada

 In 2017, he went abroad to play in the Canadian Soccer League with FC Vorkuta.
 In his debut season, he assisted in securing the First Division title.
 Vorkuta would defeat Royal Toronto FC in the opening round of the postseason.
 The club was eliminated from the playoffs in the next round by Scarborough SC.
 He re-signed with Vorkuta for the 2018 season.
 In his second season with the club, he assisted in securing the CSL Championship.

-After the conclusion of the summer season he played indoor soccer in the Arena Premier League with Ukraine AC.
+After the conclusion of the summer season, he played indoor soccer in the Arena Premier League with Ukraine AC.
 For the 2019 CSL season, he was transferred to the expansion franchise Kingsman SC.

-In 2022, he returned to the CSL to play with the expansion franchise Toronto Falcons.
+In 2022, he returned to the Canadian circuit to play with the expansion franchise Toronto Falcons.
+Dyachenko re-signed with Toronto for the following season.
+He helped the team finish third in the standings.